kulaizki/consentpro/README.md

 This is a web application built with SvelteKit to provide a user-friendly interface for managing user consent for data processing, tailored to the requirements of Philippine regulations.

+## 🚧 Project Status

+**This project is currently in progress.** The features and functionalities described are under active development and may not be fully implemented.

 ## ✨ Features

 -   **Automated Consent Management:** Streamline the process of obtaining, storing, and managing user consent.